I enjoy educating others about sustainability and environmental issues.

 Another thing that should be considered is whether the school is needed or wanted where it’s being built.
 Will it help young people in that area develop skills that are needed, that will help them get jobs, and improve their quality of life?
 Is it imposing colonialist ideas of education on a location that manages just fine without it?
 Of course, it depends on the place and the people there, but by asking these questions before praising or criticising a charity project, you can get the bigger picture of how sustainable it actually is.

 Some argue that in order to make agriculture more sustainable, farmers should be educated about different practices that are better for the environment.
 Unsustainable practices in farming can lead to problems such as a deficiency in soil nutrients, soil erosion, and excessive water usage.
 These can lead to poor crop quality, landslides, and water shortages respectively.
 Other issues include deforestation, land becoming unusable and reduction of biodiversity.

-Investing in teaching farmers about sustainable farming can lead to positive effects in the environment, and in the economy.
-Education about crop rotation can improve soil quality and reduce use of pesticides; cover crops planted off-season stops the land falling out of use and can help reduce soil erosion; and farming animals and crops together can increase efficiency and reduce transport needs.
+Investing in teaching farmers about sustainable farming can lead to positive effects on the environment and the economy.
+Education about crop rotation can improve soil quality and reduce the use of pesticides; cover crops planted off-season stops the land from falling out of use and can help reduce soil erosion, and farming animals and crops together can increase efficiency and reduce transport needs.